 NOTE: The time for completion is 60 min.

-Transfer the RNA sample to a 0.2 mL tube.

 NOTE: The following steps are conveniently done in a strip of tubes with integral caps as they have less tendency to open on vortexing than strips with separate caps.

-Heat to 65 °C for no more than 30 s before proceeding to the next step.

-Biotinylate by adding a 1/10 final volume (10 µL) of HPDP-biotin solution (MTS-biotin can be used in exactly the same way as HPDP-biotin), to the RNA as soon as the RNA is at 65 °C and mix thoroughly.
-Do not leave the RNA for more than a few seconds at 65 °C before adding the biotin.
+Biotinylate by adding 10 µL (1/10 final volume) of a 5 mM HPDP-biotin solution (MTS-biotin can be used in exactly the same way as HPDP-biotin), to the RNA and mix thoroughly.
+Preheat the RNA for no more than a few seconds at 65 °C before adding the biotin.
+Incubate at 65 °C for 15 min to a maximum of 30 min in the dark.

 NOTE: This heating is required as some HPDP batches precipitate at room temperature in the RNA sample.

-Incubate at 65 °C for 15 min to a maximum of 30 min in the dark.

 NOTE: A PCR block with a heated lid is ideal for this.

-Prepare a small resin volume, size exclusion column (Table of Materials) to exclude the unincorprated biotin.
-Remove the bottom tag and loosen the cap, put in a 2 mL centrifuge tube.
+Prepare a small resin volume, size exclusion column (Table of Materials) to exclude the unincorporated biotin.
+Remove the bottom tag of the column and loosen the cap, place in a 2 mL centrifuge tube.
 Spin at 1500 x g for 1 min to flush out the buffer and discard the flow through.
-Add 0.3 mL of TE gently to the top of the column and spin as step 3.5.2.
-Repeat step 3.5.3 twice more for a total of 3 washes.

-Transfer to a fresh 1.5 mL tube.
+Add 0.3 mL of TE gently to the top of the column and spin again.
+Repeat the wash and spin twice more for a total of 3 washes.
+Finally transfer the washed column to a fresh 1.5 mL tube.

-Add your sample to the top of the column.
+Once the sample incubation step 3.1 is complete add the sample to the top of the column.
 Spin at 1500 x g for 2 min.
 The biotinylated RNA sample is now in the bottom of the tube.

 NOTE: A 1 min spin is not sufficient to elute the entire sample.

-Add a third to half volume (approximately 40 µL) of 10 M LiCl, and mix to re-precipitate the RNA.
+Add a third to half volume (approximately 40 µL) of 10 M LiCl, mix to re-precipitate the RNA as step 2.10.
 The sample should go cloudy immediately but leave for at least 5 min on ice or at 4 °C or until the precipitate flocculates; do not store below -20 °C as it will freeze.
 Centrifuge the sample for 5 min at >13,000 x g in a microfuge.

 Wash with 80% ethanol, ≤1 h rotating.
-Follow the procedure in step 2.16 to remove as much of the fluid as possible.
+Follow the procedure in step 2.11 to remove as much of the fluid as possible.